ams-bjones/controlled_assessment-1/Pseudo code, design and assessment.md

 ###Address book

-a) A surname and first name
+1. A surname and first name
-b) Two lines of the address and the post code
+1. Two lines of the address and the post code
-c) A telephone number
+1. A telephone number
-d) Date of birth
+1. Date of birth
-e) Email address
+1. Email address

 Search with:

-a) By surname to retrieve and display the details for a contact
+1. By surname to retrieve and display the details for a contact
-b) By the date of birth to retrieve and display all contacts with a birthday in a particular month
+1. By the date of birth to retrieve and display all contacts with a birthday in a particular month

 ###Pseudo code